 Metal cards were first introduced by American Express® in 1999 with the debut of the Centurion card.
 This luxury card already had an exclusive status since it’s invite-only, but Amex elevated the hype by choosing to make the card out of titanium.

 In recent years, metal cards have become increasingly popular and less exclusive.
 Many card issuers enhance the design of their cards by using titanium, stainless steel and embedded metals.
-There are even no or low annual fee metal cards available, such as the Amazon Prime Rewards Visa Signature Card* ($0) and Chase Sapphire Preferred® Card* ($95).
+There are even no or low annual fee metal cards available, such as the Amazon Prime Rewards Visa Card ($0) and Chase Sapphire Preferred® Card* ($95).

 Did you know?
 Chase temporarily ran out of the metal required to make the Chase Sapphire Reserve® in 2016, after a successful marketing campaign.